MORGAN THOMAS | ASSOCIATE HEAD COACH/RECRUITING COORDINATOR

-Thomas works primarily with middles and blockers as well as coordinates the program’s recruiting efforts among other duties.
+Thomas works primarily with middle blockers as well as coordinates the program’s recruiting efforts among other duties.

 Under Thomas’s tutelage, freshman Allison White became the first Red Raider freshman in program history to record a 100-block season, finishing with 121 in 2017.
 Thomas also helped Katy Keenan take a major step forward with her play, upping her numbers across the board.

 In her first season in Lubbock, Thomas directed middle blocker Lauren Douglass to All-Big 12 Second Team and AVCA All-Southwest Region Honorable Mention honors.
 Under Thomas’s guidance, Douglass upped her kill total from 280 in her junior year to a career-best 343 in her senior campaign, while hitting at a .340 clip, which ranked fifth in the Big 12.